maane018/Design-Patterns/src/main/java/ObserverPattern/Approach1/README.md

 4. No need to poll the subscriptions continuously for an update.
 The subscription will automatically tell clients that we have an update, please see if you want to.
 5. Currently, subscription is storing all subscribers in list i.e there is no preference.
 All the clients will be treated equally and first come first serve.
 We can also have a priority list with thr subscribers, so the subscriber with most priority will be notified first.
+6. Loosely coupled code.
+Even if we change any logic in observable/observer, as long as contract remains same, we are good.

 **Cons of this approach**: